BrayanMamani/magic_8_ball/README.md

 This repository features a magic 8 ball app, it will give you the answers to all the tough questions in life.
 You can make the ball change at the push of a button.

 <img src="magic_8_ball.gif" width="300">

+## What you will need

+[SDK](https://dart.dev/get-dart), a Software Development Kit of Flutter that gives us the necessary tools to develop multiplatform applications.
+In addition to using an IDE like [Android Studio](https://developer.android.com/studio/), [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the Dart plugin or  [Visual Studio Code](https://code.visualstudio.com/) with the Dart Code extension.